dream-num/univer-presets/README.md

 # Univer Presets

-Univer Presets provide collections of Univer plugins for out-of-the-box solutions to common problems.
+This project provide several collections of Univer plugins for out-of-the-box solutions.

-The Univer core team also build UMD bundles in this repository.

 ## Presets